 Many aspects of modern life seem increasingly out of control.
 Blackout blinds offer the unique thrill of reclaiming control over one of the most basic functions of existence: sleeping and waking.
 Neither the sun nor streetlighting nor scheduling accidents determine anymore when you wake up.
 You do, and only when you are good and ready.

-Note: I do not recommend mini-retreats for everyone, just if you feel strongly called to it and find yourself able to do it without cutting corners.
+Note: I do not recommend mini-retreats for everyone, just if you feel strongly called to it and find yourself able to do it without cutting corners and endangering yourself.
 I cannot do them properly, so I don’t try anymore.
-I just include it because I saw it was possible and I can imagine there are people whose capacity and circumstances makes it appropriate.
+I just include it because I saw it was possible and I can imagine there are people whose capacity and circumstances make it appropriate.

 It is the same as sleeping nightly in darkness except you: